hallojs/ml-pepr/README.rst

 Installation
 ------------

-.. warning:: Caution, this is a preAlpha version.
-Always do plausibility to your results!
+**Caution, this is a preAlpha version.
+Always do plausibility to your results!**

 We offer various installation options.
 Follow the instructions below to perform the desired installation.
 If you want to install the latest developer version please use the code-repository of this library.
 The current release is only tested